scrabbletank/farhome-rules/rulesdoc.md

 You attempt to summon a willing creature to your location.
 Make a spellcasting roll, adding dice according to the table below.
 On a success the creature is summoned to the location you touch.
 The creature gets a glimpse of the area they are being summoned to when the spell is cast.

-You may instead cast this into a small object or trinket using the 'Passing Aquaintance' difficulty.
+You may instead cast this into a small object or trinket using the 'Passing Acquaintance' difficulty.
 Successfully casting this every day for 10 days makes the spell permanent.
 Anyone holding the object and speaking the command word is teleported to the casting location.
 For the spell to take hold it must be cast each day in the same place with the same target location.

 Add a proficiency die for every level cast above 3rd.